Accession of Papua New Guinea to ASEAN: Background

 As early as 1987, Papua New Guinea's membership in the Pacific Islands Forum (PIF) was viewed as an obstacle to its joining ASEAN.
 In 2009, the country asked for the support of the Philippines in its ASEAN bid, however, no official response was heard as it was election season.
 The incumbent conservative Filipino administration which Papua New Guinea contacted and supported, dramatically lost to a more liberal administration in the 2010 Philippine election.

 Indonesia is the only ASEAN member supporting Papua New Guinea's membership.
 Singapore, Malaysia, and Brunei have shown dissatisfaction over Papua New Guinea's economic status which has hindered its acceptance into ASEAN.
 Laos and Myanmar have no official position in regards to the country's ASEAN application.

 Papua New Guinea has enjoyed observer status in ASEAN since 1976.
 Benefits Papua New Guinea has cited to ASEAN members from the country's accession include the possibility of tapping into Papua New Guinea's lead industries such as oil and gas, mining and seafood.
 In 2015, Papua New Guinea appointed a special envoy to resolve issues related to ASEAN, demonstrating its determination to promote full membership of ASEAN.
 Papua New Guinea is also taking the necessary steps to prepare for integration.

+On July 2026, ASEAN Secretary-General Kao Kim Hourn declared that it is not possible for Papua New Guinea to join ASEAN due to its geographic location outside of southeast Asia, unless the alliance amends its charter which is unlikely.